 The P.Cont wire is a useful addition to most car stereo systems.
 It allows you to remotely control your amplifier and antenna, saving time and energy.
 If you have an electronic antenna, be sure to connect the P.Cont cable to it to receive the best signal possible.

-What Does P.Con Mean On A Kenwood Amp?
+What Does P.Con Value On A Kenwood Amp?

 When installing a vehicle audio amplifier, it’s important to understand the different functions of the wiring.
-One such wire is the P.Con, so what does P.Con means on a Kenwood amp?
+One such wire is the P.Con, so what does it mean on a Kenwood amp?
 It is the power control cord.
 This cable directs the amp to switch on and is typically attached to the blue or blue/white cable.

 Basically, it works exactly the same as the P Cont on a normal car stereo.
 This wire transmits the signal to turn the amp on/off.